If your Ginger

 As I got older I became more confident.
 I learnt that my appearance was a niche in terms of something that was attractive to others.

 I was much better at the friend role or working from a common interest, rather than approaching girls.
 As I have got older, and the internet has...well become accessible.
 I have learnt that while my appearance may not be for everyone.
 There are some that are open minded and even more surprisingly some that are specifically attracted to ginger people!
 Wayhoooo!

 Growing up I very much judged my own appearance.
 This part is VERY subjective, I think that my race of gingers (rolls eyes at the collectiveness of that statement), has more attractive girls than it does guys (I said this bit is very subjective).

 As a young person / child, those around me often judged on looks and so that was my learnt behaviour.
 We were not running around the playground or canteen saying "OMG you will not believe the personality of Britney!" no, sorry that just didn't happen.

 My judgement now is much more balanced, but that doesn't mean I ignore appearance or attractiveness.
 In fact I've learnt so much, that what I find attractive can change and what I like can be very different to what you like, and guess what, we can still be friends!

 ---Back to the point Mike---

 All that being said, I have still experienced bullying as an adult.
 It is not just a childhood thing.
 Some people do still think that it is acceptable to to hate, disparage or be prejudice because of someones appearance.

-I have had this conversation with people before and they stated that "ginger people are not like black people, your not a race!"
-In fact they said it with such confidence and disregard for an alternative that I stopped and thought that maybe they were right.
-Maybe I am being jumped up and by asking for certain behaviours to be recognised, asking for some sort of special treatment...
+I have had this conversation with people before and they stated that "ginger people are not a race" In fact they said it with such confidence and disregard for an alternative that I stopped and thought that maybe they were right.
+Maybe I am being jumped up and by asking for certain behaviours to be recognised, asking for some sort of special treatment to not be bullied...